 How to increase church attendance is a question that puzzles many pastors looking at reviving or growing their church.
-Church attendance has been steadily decreasing over the years since 60% of millennials who grew up going to church have stopped attending.
+In 2014, 40% of Americans regularly attended worship services, marking a decline from 62% in 1980, the steepest drop in attendance since then.
 Even regular church attendees are attending less frequently.
 Therefore, keeping the community engaged and growing your church is a problem that needs an urgent resolution.

 It might be easy to overlook declining attendance numbers hoping that people would have a change of heart.
 However, you must look at how to increase church attendance because: